 Primary care clinicians can deliver effective in-person behavioral counseling interventions or refer patients to behavioral counseling interventions in other settings.
 For more information about behavioral counseling interventions, see Table 2.

 Additional Tools and Resources

 The following resource may help clinicians implement this recommendation.

-- The Community Preventive Services Task Force recommends multicomponent interventions that use technology-supported coaching or counseling to help adults lose weight and maintain weight loss.7
+- The Community Preventive Services Task Force recommends multicomponent interventions that use technology-supported coaching or counseling to help nonpregnant adults lose weight and maintain weight loss.25

 Other Related USPSTF Recommendations

-The USPSTF recommends screening for obesity in adults and offering or referring those with a body mass index of 30 kg/m2 or greater to intensive, multicomponent behavioral weight loss interventions.8 The USPSTF also has recommendations on screening for gestational diabetes mellitus9 and behavioral counseling interventions to promote a healthy diet and physical activity for cardiovascular disease prevention in adults with and without cardiovascular risk factors.10, 11
+The USPSTF recommends screening for obesity in adults and offering or referring those with a BMI of 30 or greater to intensive, multicomponent behavioral weight loss interventions.27 The USPSTF also has recommendations on screening for gestational diabetes mellitus28 and behavioral counseling interventions to promote a healthy diet and physical activity for cardiovascular disease prevention in adults with and without cardiovascular risk factors.29,30

 Scope of Review